isovalent/ebpf-docs/docs/linux/program-type/index.md

 The concept of a program type only exists at the kernel/syscall level.
 There is no standardized way of marking which program type a particular program within an [ELF](../../concepts/elf.md) is.
 The industry standard that most [loaders](../../concepts/loader.md) follow the example set out by Libbpf which is to patterns in the [ELF](../../concepts/elf.md) section names to convey the program type.

-Section names supported by libppf consist of one or more parts, separated by '/'.
+Section names supported by libbpf consist of one or more parts, separated by '/'.
 The first part identifies the program type of the program contained in the section.
 Subsequent parts (called `extras` in libppf documentation) may specify the [attach type](../syscall/BPF_LINK_CREATE.md#attach-types) if applicable, or the specific event to attach to.
 Extras, if present, provide details of how to auto-attach the program.

 ## Index of section names